hostspaceng/community-challenge/.github/PULL_REQUEST_TEMPLATE.md

 The pipeline is triggered to run on push to the main branch.
 It includes a job with steps to build the docker images and push to Aws Elastic Container Registry, login to ECR, configure credential and deploy to Aws Elastic Container Service.

+The pipeline uses variables stored in the github actions repository secrets.
 The first step in the pipeline is to checkout using git, followed by configuring the AWS credentials to verify the Aws user account.
 For security purpose, the access key and secret key are stored in the repository's github actions environment variables.

 If the above step is successful, the pipeline invokes a login to ECR then builds the docker iamges using docker compose and pushes the images to ECR.
 After this step, the pushed images are filled in a new image ID in the Amazon ECS (Elastic Container Service) task definition.
 The purpose of this step is to update the task definition in Amazon ECS to use the new Docker image that has been built.
 The last step starts up the containers in ECS by running the task using the provided task definition.